 Your favorite science guy and connoisseur of bow ties is coming to ASU's Gammage Theatre on Monday, December 7, and it will only cost you $10 to attend.
 Bill Nye will put you in your place by telling you exactly where you belong in this vast universe we call home.
 After the existential yet scientifically sound lecture, Nye will join ASU professors in a panel discussion about commercial space flight and exploration.
-You can find more information on Facebook, and you can purchase tickets through Ticketmaster.
+You can find more information on Facebook

 Ultimate Tacky Christmas Party